Live at the Galaxy 1967: Reception

-Fred Thomas of AllMusic didn't give a rating.
-The album was called "grainy" and that the band was captured "in their earliest, roughest form, working out songs heavy on organ stabs and blues riffing".
-It was described as "spirited jamming" and a "particularly sharp" club performance in general.
+Fred Thomas of AllMusic called the album "grainy" and that the band was captured "in their earliest, roughest form, working out songs heavy on organ stabs and blues riffing".
+He described it as "spirited jamming" and a "particularly sharp" club performance.
 The performance of the "Iron Butterfly theme" was regarded "a high point" on the record.
 The audio quality was "on par with other obscure, audience-recorded artifacts of its era by psych bands like The Electric Prunes and others".